🚀 My Impact

 Genesys and Applied Works reached an agreement with Option 2, as it presented a more feasible step forward from both design and engineering standpoints.

 Upon completing iterations on the prototypes, we were prepared to initiate the development of visuals for the forecast sections and continue the iterative process.
-We conduct an audit of both the Forecast List View and the Forecast Main View to comprehend all the functionalities and identify potential changes.
+We conduct an audit of both the Forecast List View and the Forecast Main View to understand all the functionalities and identify potential changes.
 Due to time constraints, Applied Works allocated two additional designers to help us deliver Option 2.

 Genesys had an in-house design system team that developed a Design System featuring a more modern aesthetic than the current platform.
 So, we started to iterate on the two main parts we needed to reskin: tabs and the Forecast Main View.
 Once we iterated on that, we worked and iterated on the data visualisation and how to integrate it into the main view.